What to do when you’re locked out

 Prevent the problem by giving a spare key to a trusted friend, family member, or neighbour.
 Someone with flexible availability is ideal for quickly fixing the problem in the future.

-Hide-a-keys and outdoor key holders come in many shapes and forms.
+Key safes, lock boxes, and hide-a-keys come in many shapes and forms.
 They’re often disguised as rocks or decorations.
 These products are great for hiding a spare key to a house, safe, or drawers.
 Make sure they blend into their surroundings—but not too much.
 You’ll still need to find your hide-a-key in a pinch.

 Disclaimer